New Ford venture to build 2 electric vehicle battery plants

 The joint venture called BlueOvalSK is the start of Ford’s plan to vertically integrate key parts of the electric vehicle supply chain.
 The companies say they have signed a memorandum of understanding, but details on the ownership structure and factory locations have yet to be worked out.

-Company executives wouldn’t say whether jobs at the new factories would be union.
+Company executives wouldn’t say whether jobs at the factories would be union.
 Ford North America Chief Operating Officer Lisa Drake said the companies are still in the memorandum of understanding phase.
 “We don’t have our labor strategy defined yet.
 That will be determined by the joint venture itself once that entity is set up” this summer, she said.

-SK Innovation already has a U.S. battery factory in operation in Commerce, Georgia, and says it’s expanding production in Europe and China.
+SK Innovation already has a U.S. battery factory in Commerce, Georgia, and says it’s expanding production in Europe and China.
 It plans to be one of the top three electric vehicle battery suppliers in the world by 2025, according to a statement.
 The company has a contract with Ford to make batteries for a new electric F-150 pickup truck, which is due in showrooms by the middle of next year.
 Ford’s F-Series pickups are the top-selling vehicles in the U.S.

+The UAW has been vocal as General Motors and now Ford have announced plans for joint ventures with battery companies to supply what’s expected to be a growing electric vehicle market.
+Biden plans to spend $15 billion to build a half-million electric vehicle charging stations by 2030 as well as offer billions in unspecified tax credits and rebates to cut the cost of the vehicles and make them more appealing to buyers.

+The strategy is a key component of his plan to fight climate change by cutting U.S. greenhouse gas emissions at least in half by 2030, as well as create “good-paying union jobs” in a clean energy economy.

 The announcement comes after Ford got caught up in a trade secrets fight between SK Innovation and LG Energy Solution.
 The U.S. International Trade Commission decided in February that SK stole 22 trade secrets from LG Energy, and that SK should be barred from importing, making or selling batteries in the United States for 10 years.